CNtervisi/README-Generator/generatedREADME.md

   ## Description

-  okner
+  This is a test project

   ## Installation

-  bill
+  clone repo > npm install

   ## Usage

-  info
+  This app can be used to generate a professional README template for users in a few seconds

   ## Contributing

-  karinpdih
+  Test

   ## Tests

-  qia motren
+  No Instructions

   ## License

-  BSD
+  MIT

   ## Questions?

   ### Github: [cntervisi](https://github.com/cntervisi)

-  ### Reach Me Via Email: c.ntervisi@outlook.com
+  ### Reach Me Via Email: cntervisi@outlook.com